goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ### Add the SAML single sign-on to a user group

-This will limit who can login via authentik saml.
-It will match on ak.user.group which is the group you will setup in authentik later, and only allow users of that group to login.
-In essence it provides the same functionality as returning a user-group via radius, and matching on the user group.
+This will limit who can login via authentik SAML.
+It will match on `ak.user.group` which is the group you will set up in authentik later, and only allow users of that group to login.
+In essence it provides the same functionality as returning a user-group via Radius, and matching on the user group.

 ```
 config user group